-This management information circular ("Information Circular") is furnished in connection with the solicitation of proxies by and on behalf of management of Alvopetro Energy Ltd. ("Alvopetro" or the "Corporation") for use at the annual and special meeting ("Meeting") of the holders (the "Shareholders") of common shares ("Shares") of the Corporation to be held on Wednesday June 22, 2022 at 9:30 a.m.
-(Calgary time) virtually at URL: https://virtual-meetings.tsxtrust.com/1364, Meeting ID: 1364 and Password: alvopetro2022 (case sensitive), and at any adjournment thereof.
+This management information circular ("Information Circular") is furnished in connection with the solicitation of proxies by and on behalf of management of Alvopetro Energy Ltd. ("Alvopetro" or the "Corporation") for use at the annual and special meeting ("Meeting") of the holders (the "Shareholders") of common shares ("Shares") of the Corporation to be held on Wednesday June 21, 2023 at 9:30 a.m.
+(Calgary time) at the Penn West Plaza Conference Centre, Suite 211, 207 9th Avenue S.W., Calgary Alberta, and at any adjournment thereof.